teasit/magic-formula-tyre-library/README.md

 - As a local ToolBox
 - As a [Project Reference](https://de.mathworks.com/help/simulink/ug/add-or-remove-a-reference-to-another-project.html)

-To use as a toolbox, simply download the file `MFTyreLibrary.mltbx` and follow the instructions.
-This is the quickest and most user-friendly way to get started.
+To use as a project reference, follow the instructions [here](https://de.mathworks.com/help/simulink/ug/add-or-remove-a-reference-to-another-project.html).
+This is better if this project ought to be part of a larger Git-based project.
+You could then add it as a Git Submodule.

 To use as a project reference, follow the instructions [here](https://de.mathworks.com/help/simulink/ug/add-or-remove-a-reference-to-another-project.html).
 This is better if this project ought to be part of a larger Git-based project.